ikluzak/altLambda/readme.md

     "altlambda" : "node node_modules/altlambda"
 ```

-* Copy the sample config file into current folder
+* Copy the sample config file into current folder, or on first run it will create one
 ```bash
     cp node_modules/altlambda/altlambda.json ./
 ```